drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-05-in-scripts-we-trust.md

     level: 'block',
     start(src) { return src.match(/$[^:\n]/)?.index; },
 ```
-We just use a simple regex to look for "$"
+We just use a simple regex to look for a new line.

-Next we need to get out the token, that is from $ to $, we do that with a custom tokenizer:
+Next, we need to get out the token, that is from $ to $, we do that with a custom tokenizer:

 ```javascript
  tokenizer(src) {